 For schools within Northumberland County Council there is a transfer of administrative information via the Sims admin system operated by the majority of schools.
-Tapestry Learning Journals can also be transferred to another setting using the same online service.
+Learning Journals can also be transferred to another setting via the Northumberland School Ready Passport.

 We will communicate and work with the receiving setting to ensure as smooth a transition as possible for all children.
 We will share appropriate information to assist the smooth transition, in particular the age band related assessment information that we have collected.